 - Photograph your compositions as you move things around

-It’s a fun way to remember what was created, and there’s always a bit of a “wow” factor when they’re all seen together.
-Honestly, these are just as fun for adults as kids – and a good reminder that an artist lies within us all! 🙂
+Creating a pictorial series of collages is a fun way to remember what was created, and there’s always a bit of a “wow” factor when they’re all seen together.
+Best of all, this exercise is just as fun and important for adults as kids.